7 Easy and Creative Ways to Label Your Kid’s School Supplies

-Schools encourage all students to have their property labelled with their name, but sadly not all families comply with that.
+Schools encourage all students to have their property tagged with their name, but sadly not all families comply with that.
 Labelling is so easy, doesn’t need to be expensive and in the end, it can save you money (especially if you have more than one child at school).
 Who wants to buy more uniforms and school gear two days, or even two weeks into a brand new school year?
 Kids by nature are easily distracted and forgetful, so it’s up to us parents to make life a little easier by simply putting names on all belongings.

 Here are few easy and cheap ways to do this!

-1. Laundry Marker
+1. Grab a Laundry Marker

 You can pick up a simple laundry marker from supermarkets.
 These are permanent markers that are designed for writing on clothing, and will not run or come off easily in the wash.
 They cost a few dollars.

-2. Masking Tape
+2. Grab Some Masking Tape

-3. Fabric Paint
+3. Use Fabric Paint

 You can use fabric paint to write your child’s name on the inside of clothing – cheap and easy!

-4. Label Makers
+4. Grab a Label Maker

 These are hand-held machines specifically designed to produce sticky ‘notes’ to place on things like lunch boxes and drink bottles.
 You can customise and design!
 They are around $30 to $40 from department stores or office supply stores.